stevefali/MegaRand10K/README.md

 # MegaRand10K

-## Mega Randomizer is approaching 10,000 downloads on CurseForge!
+## Mega Randomizer has passed 10,000 downloads on CurseForge!

-This program will email me when that happens.
+This program was built to notify me when it reaches that point.